brnck/k8s-python-demo-app/README.md

-# K8s-introduction
+# k8s-python-demo-app

 Application for educational purposes.
-As a result application needs to be containerised, kubernetised and then helmitised.
+As a final result application needs to be containerised, kubernetised and then have helm-charts written for it

+## Preparations

-## Set-up environment
+### Set-up environment

 ```shell
 python3 -m venv .venv